 This Breakfast Casserole with Asparagus and Artichoke Hearts is perfect for Easter brunch.
-And this healthy breakfast dish is low-carb, gluten-free, vegetarian, and South Beach Diet friendly!
+And this healthy breakfast dish is low-carb, Keto, low-glycemic, gluten-free, vegetarian, and South Beach Diet friendly!
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 Easter is so late this year that some people might think I'm jumping the gun with a recipe called Easter Breakfast Casserole with Asparagus and Artichoke Hearts.
 But every store I visit lately seems to have asparagus on sale, and you really don't have to wait until it's Easter to make this, I promise.
 Besides the lovely combination of asparagus and artichoke hearts, this breakfast casserole also has crumbled goat cheese and low-fat Mozzarella.
 I loved everything about this; hope you enjoy!